 The EEOC enforces quite a number of federal laws having to do with discrimination in the workplace.
 Specifically, the EEOC enforces compliance with Title VII of the Civil Rights Act of 1964, the Pregnancy Discrimination Act (PDA) of 1978, the Equal Pay Act (EPA), the Age Discrimination in Employment Act (ADEA) of 1967, Title I of the American with Disabilities Act of 1990, Sections 102 and 103 of the Civil Rights Act of 1991, Sections 501 and 505 of the Rehabilitation Act of 1973 and the Genetic Information Nondiscrimination Act (GINA) of 2008.
 More information summarizing each of these laws can be found below.

 Title VII is the portion of the Civil Rights Act of 1964 that made it illegal to discriminate against someone on the basis of race, color, religion, national origin or sex (or retaliate against someone because they tried to file a complaint, lawsuit or participated in an investigation related to discrimination).
 There are many nuances in case law about the details of what VII covers.
-The full text of Title VII of the Civil Rights Act of 1964 can be found here.
+Here's the full text of the Title VII of the Civil Rights Act of 1964.

 In 1978, Title VII (see above) was amended to include the fact that it was illegal to discriminate (or retaliate) against women “because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.”
 This was done via the Pregnancy Discrimination Act.
-The full text of the Pregnancy Discrimination Act can be found here.
+Here's the full text of the Pregnancy Discrimination Act.